 |Non-violent category D, C, and B felonies||5 years after the case closes|

 |Crimes of violence, burglary of a residence, and category A felonies||10 years after the case closes8|

-Note that people who completed a program for reentry through the Nevada Department of Corrections may be eligible for a record seal usually after four (4) years.9
+Note that if you completed a program for reentry through the Nevada Department of Corrections, you may be eligible for a record seal usually after four (4) years.9

 2.3.
 Charges that were denied

-Sometimes people get arrested or cited for a crime, and then the D.A. chooses not to bring charges.
-Unfortunately, charges that were “denied” by the D.A. may not always be sealed right away.
-Instead, denied charges may be sealed when:
+If you get arrested or cited for a crime – and the D.A. chooses not to bring charges – you cannot seal the record right away.
+Instead, these “denied” charges may be sealed:

 - any time after the applicable statute of limitations has run (see NRS 171),

 - any time 8 years after the arrest, or

 - pursuant to a stipulation between the D.A. and you